 Our experienced organizers and researchers utilize the Action Network and effective campaign support to help organizations run campaigns that have the size and staying power to make a difference against the largest corporate targets.

-Mark Fleischman, the visionary force in the creation of the Corporate Action Network, serves as its executive director.
+Mark Fleischman, the visionary force in the creation of the Corporate Action Network, serves as its President.

 Having spent 25 years in the labor movement, primarily as an organizing director for large union campaigns, most recently Mark served as Vice President of the Service Employees International Union.
 Mark was also a director of the Amalgamated Bank for 20 years and led the bank’s executive and trust committees.